simbaesther/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-*3-paths: a script that counts the number of directories in the PATH *4-global_variables: a script that listsbenvironment variables *5-local_variables: a script that lists all local variables and environment variables, and functions *6-create_local_variable: a script that creates a new local variable
+*3-paths: a script that counts the number of directories in the PATH *4-global_variables: a script that listsbenvironment variables *5-local_variables: a script that lists all local variables and environment variables, and functions *6-create_local_variable: a script that creates a new local variable *7-create_global_variable: a script that creates a new global variable